 My father, as a last ditch effort, reach into the water as the canoe passed by and managed to grab me by my foot and pulled me in.
 My father later told me that the weather was so bad that he could not have left the canoe to go after me as this would endanger my mother and three siblings.
 He said that if he did not grab me that I would have been left behind and drowned.
 I believe that I was saved for a reason.

-The first exposure to the reason I was saved began at the age of 5.
+The first exposure to the reason I was saved, began at the age of 5.
 I was always invited to the feasts and kava ceremonies with the elders of Mu’a.
-I was invited to serve the Kava to these elders at the kava ceremonies because I was named after my grandfather who had already passed away as a token of respect for my grandfather.
-It was during these kava ceremonies that I first heard and saw the history of Tonga and polynesia through the polynesians themselves.
+I was invited to serve the Kava to these elders at the kava ceremonies because I was named after my grandfather who had already passed away, as a token of respect for my grandfather.
+It was during these kava ceremonies that I first heard and saw the history of Tonga and Polynesia directly from Polynesians themselves.
 Principles such as Tonga’s two schools of education and knowledge, Kaliloa and Tano’a.

 I have pursued to research and restore the ancient history of Tonga and that of all Polynesia.